AR2A/AR2A.github.io/components/index.md

 ## Ros on Intel-NUC

-All other components are connected via USB to an Intel NUC board and can be managed via ROS.
+All components are connected via USB to an Intel NUC board and can be managed via ROS.
 [Read more...](/components/ros-on-nuc/)

 {% include gallery id="gallery_ros-on-nuc" caption="" %}